 (UPDATE) The solar cooker is now branded as the All American Sun Oven

-I believe that a lot of people have it in their head that food has to be cooked at 350 degrees F, because it is the most often referenced temperature in recipe books.
-Most people would never dream to go below 325, for fear of under cooking their food.
+I believe that a lot of people have it in their head that food must be cooked at 350 degrees in the oven, because it’s the most referenced temperature in recipe books for oven cooked foods.

-My home made cooker has a hard time getting hot enough during the winter (although I have plans to build a new one that will be better!), whereas the “Sun Oven” does much, much better because it is more efficient at capturing and keeping the solar energy.
+My homemade solar cooker has a hard time getting hot enough during the winter (although I have plans to build a new one that will be better!), whereas the “Sun Oven” does much, much better because it’s more efficient at capturing the sun’s rays and keeping the heat inside.

-Since solar cookers generally cook sslowerrr than a conventional oven (except for the solar cookers that truly hit 350 degrees or better on a good day), a long slow cook at say, 275, combined with a bit of moisture for the food to draw in, will turn out scrumptious.
+Since solar cookers generally cook slower than a conventional oven (except for the solar cookers that truly hit 350 degrees or more on a good day), a long slow cook at say, 275, combined with a bit of moisture for the food to draw in, will turn out scrumptious!

-One problem during months when the sun is low in the sky, is that more obstacles will get in the way and shade an area.
+One problem during months when the sun is low in the sky is that more obstacles will get in the way and shade an area.
 So, unless you have a fairly wide open space, surrounding trees will become an issue.
-Being up on a hill helps too.